ahmad-zurih/rag-framework/readme.md

 **Prerequisites:**

 *   Ollama server.
 Install from [https://ollama.com/](https://ollama.com/)
-*   For using openai api, get api key and store it in .env file in the root level of the directory
+*   For using openai api or openai api compatable platform, get api key and store it in .env file in the root level of the directory.
+See .env.example

 **Steps:**